May the peace of Christ reign in our hearts,

 Today’s gospel is very moving...

-A tired soul, a wounded soul, a sinful soul had finally had enough.
+The woman was a tired soul, a wounded soul, a sinful soul who had finally had enough.

 She realized that she needed to live a better life and she understood that the only way she could get a fresh start was by publicly atoning for her public sins.

 And so in a very dramatic way she came to the house of the Pharisee to ask forgiveness of Jesus and begin a new.

 No one told her what to do or how to say I’m sorry she chose the way.

 You know people sometimes convince themselves that sin is glamorous, or fun, or pleasurable, and it may be for a moment,

 but once sin takes hold of you heart, once sin wraps itself around your soul, it is often painful and humiliating and degrading and most of all lonely.

 Whenever I’ve talked to a person who has danced with sin for a while I am always so saddened by how lonely they are.